fbpx

 Gullfoss was at the center of some drama back in the early 1900’s that includes deceit, corruption and an unlikely hero.
 If you want a short history lesson, keep reading (it’s pretty interesting!)…

-In the early 1900’s, the world was just learning about hydropower and in 1907, an English businessman attempted to begin the creation of a hydroelectric plant at Gullfoss.
+In the early 1900s, the world was just learning about hydropower and in 1907, an English businessman attempted to begin the creation of a hydroelectric plant at Gullfoss.

 At the time, the land was owned by a sheep farmer, Tómas Tómasson, who declined the businessman’s offer.
 His reasoning, “I will not sell my friend,” has famously gone down in history, but he didn’t quite stop the businessman’s plan.

-Here’s the catch: Even though Tómasson declined to sell the land, he did agree to lease it to the land to the businessman, unaware that he was still plotting to carry on with building a hydroelectric plant through a loophole in the contract.
+Here’s the catch: Even though Tómasson declined to sell the land, he did agree to lease the land to the businessman, unaware that he was still plotting to carry on with building a hydroelectric plant through a loophole in the contract.

 Gullfoss Falls Iceland